woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

 Maps tab
 ~~~~~~~~

-The Maps tab shows the list of all maps created in the project workspace.
+The Maps tab lists of all maps created in the project workspace.

-In the box at the top of the page, the list of maps can be sorted by name or by last modification, and can also be filtered via string.
+The box at the top of the page provides options to sort the list of maps by name or by last modification, and to filter which maps are displayed based on a string.

-For each map, there is a small preview of the map, which when clicked will open the map for :ref:`styling and viewing <webmaps.composer.styleview>`.
-There are also details about the map, such as the number of layers, the spatial reference system used in the map, and how recently the map was modified.
+For each map, there is a small preview of the map, which will open the map for :ref:`styling and viewing <webmaps.composer.styleview>` when clicked.
+Details about the map are displayed beside the preview, including the number of layers, the spatial reference system used in the map, and how recently the map was modified.

-Two other links, notated with icons, are available.
+Two other links are found below the map details.
 The link icon brings up a traditional GeoServer Layer Preview of the map.
 The gear icon brings up the :guilabel:`Map Settings` page, which allows details about the map to be entered:

 * :guilabel:`Map Name`, for the name of the map used in URLs
 * :guilabel:`Title`, for the human-readable name of the map